-Three Indiana women were honored for their dedication and contributions to the agriculture industry at the Indiana State Fair.
-The recipients were selected by the Purdue Extension Women in Agriculture team.
+Three Indiana women were honored for their dedication and contributions to the agriculture industry at the Indiana Statehouse on Aug.
+20. The recipients were selected by the Purdue Extension Women in Agriculture team.

 Lt.
 Gov. Suzanne Crouch and Karen Plaut, the Glenn W. Sample Dean of the